In Memoriam 1992-1997/Jeanne Kranen

 Early in 1950 Jeanne returned to Holland.
 She wanted to meet Dutch Bahá’ís, although she had no intention of becoming a Bahá’í.
 She searched in Amsterdam and later in The Hague, and she found Jane Boekhoudt, the only Bahá’í living there.
 At Jane's house, she met other Bahá’ís and went to all the gatherings that were held there.

-“One day,” Jeanne recalled, “I went to Amsterdam, to the house of a pioneer couple from America, George and Mildred Clark.
-Not long after that, on August 31, 1950, after going through 7796 \Vz'll and Testament of ‘Abdu’Z—Ba/Jtz', I became a Bahá’í."
-There were then three Bahá’ís in The Hague: Jane Boekhoudt, Julie Morales
+"One day," Jeanne recalled, "I went to Amsterdam, to the house of a pioneer couple from America, George and Mildred Clark.
+Not long after that, on August 31, 1950, after going through The Will and Testament of ‘Abdu’l-Bahá, I became a Bahá’í."
+There were then three Bahá’ís in The Hague: Jane Boekhoudt, Julie Morales from Peru, and Jeanne Kranen.

-In 1954 Jeanne arrived in Cyprus and was welcomed by her employers and their four—year—old son.
+In 1954 Jeanne arrived in Cyprus and was welcomed by her employers and their four-year-old son.
 They lived in Kyrenia on the northern coast.
-There were only four other adult Bahá’ís 0n the island, all pioneers: Hugh McKinley and his mother Violet from Ireland, and Abbas and Samira Vekil with their son, Leroy, from Iran.
+There were only four other adult Bahá’ís on the island, all pioneers: Hugh McKinley and his mother Violet from Ireland, and Abbas and Samira Vekil with their son, Leroy, from Iran.
 They all lived in the capital, Nicosia, where the Local Assembly was formed in 1956.

 In 1955 after Jeanne returned from her first pilgrimage, she met Hassan Ali Shashmaz and his wife, Hurmur.
-They accepted the Faith in 1957 and remained Jeanne’s dearest friends.
+They accepted the Faith in 1957 and remained Jeanne's dearest friends.
 Jeanne tried to stay in Cyprus as long as possible, but the political situation deteriorated, and in December 1962 she received a letter from the National Spiritual Assembly of the United Kingdom asking her to leave.
-She returned to the Netherlands, moving from goal town to goal town, finally making a home in 055, where she served as best she could from 1972 until her strength ebbed.
+She returned to the Netherlands, moving from goal town to goal town, finally making a home in Oss, where she served as best she could from 1972 until her strength ebbed.

 What Cyprus meant for her, and what she was able to do for it, was perhaps best expressed in 1990 by the Local Spiritual Assembly of North Nicosia, which wrote: